Alison Caine '07 at the International Vicuna Festival, Lucanas, Peru

 The "number of participants" in the Comments column is per semester.
 Numbers often fluctuate from semester to semester, and we provide them to give a general sense of program size.

-The programs that are based at universities in Argentina, Chile, Peru and Uruguay generally follow the southern hemispere academic calendar with first semester extending from late February to early July, and second semester from early August to mid December.
+The programs that are based at universities in Argentina, Chile, Peru and Uruguay generally follow the southern hemisphere academic calendar with first semester extending from late February to early July, and second semester from mid-July to mid-December.
 (The actual dates vary each year.)